-, His assignment was to build a supply station on the way to India.
-For protection, first the "Fort de Goede Hoop" was built, from which the name of the Cape of Good Hope was derived.
+The Dutch ship doctor and merchant Jan Anthoniszoon van Riebeeck (1619-1677) landed on behalf of the Dutch East India Company on April 6, 1652 in the bay at the foot of Table Mountain and founded a colony, the present South Africa, His assignment was to build a supply station on the way to India.
+First, the "Fort de Goede Hoop" was built, from which then derives the name of the Cape of Good Hope.
 Then you started to grow fruits and vegetables.
-Incidentally, Riebeeck was involved in combating the dreaded Mariner disease scurvy and trying to develop a cure.
-In the same year he wrote a letter to his home and asked for vines.
-The reason was that at that time wine was considered an effective means of preventing scurvy.
-The cuttings from Germany (from the Rhine ) arrived in South Africa in 1654 and were sewn into small packets of damp canvas.
+Riebeeck also dealt with the dreaded sailor's disease scurvy and was looking for a cure.
+He wrote a letter to his home and asked vines, The reason was that at that time Wine as an effective means of preventing scurvy.
+The cuttings from Germany (from Rhine ) arrived in South Africa in 1654 and were sewn into small packets of damp canvas.
 But the first attempt of a South African winegrowing failed, because the vines had taken root early in the damp cloth and were spoiled.